Alb-O/oc-plugins/README.md

-# oc-plugins
+# opencodium

-A collection of miscellaneous OpenCode plugins.
-Worktrees, commit automation, external directory symlinks, and more.
+A collection of OpenCode plugins and skills.
+Plugins provide core functionality like worktrees, commit automation, and external directory symlinks.
+Skills are specialized tools for specific tasks.

 ## Packages